Find Affordable College Courses

 On average, nursing graduates from URI take out $25,968 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $419.

-Northeastern University Professional Advancement Network ranked #6 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the New England Region list.
-Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a large student population.
+Northeastern University Professional Advancement Network landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.

 Women make up 88% of the nursing majors at the school.